imcclaskey/d3/internal/core/rules/templates/define.md

 *   Actively participate in the discussion with the stakeholder, iteratively refining the shared understanding documented in [problem.md](mdc:.d3/features/{{feature}}/define/problem.md).
 *   Use the engineer's feedback to update the document accurately, adhering to the stricter focus on the problem space.
-*   Proactively manage the define flow: Once a section appears reasonably complete or feedback is addressed, propose moving to the next section and offer a draft or starting point if appropriate.
-*   When you and the engineer agree that [problem.md](mdc:.d3/features/{{feature}}/define/problem.md) accurately reflects the fully defined problem, goals, and boundaries for this iteration, **notify the Prompting Engineer that the Define artifact is ready for their final review and conceptual sign-off.**